patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Components/Components.md

 - optional `props` (`TableProps`) that are passed down to the `<Table>` component, except for `onSelect`, which is managed internally.

+It is also possible to disable row selection using the `isSelectDisabled` function passed to the wrapping data view component.

 ### Tree table example
 This example shows the tree table variant with expandable rows, custom icons for leaf and parent nodes.
 Tree table is turned on by passing `isTreeTable` flag to the `DataViewTable` component.
 You can pass `collapsedIcon`, `expandedIcon` or `leafIcon` to be displayen rows with given status.
 The tree table rows have to be defined in a format of object with following keys:
   - `row` (`DataViewTd[]`) defining the content for each cell in the row.